 - Autoimmune hemolytic anemia

 - Bleeding from low platelet count

-- Hypogammaglobulinemia, a condition in which you have lower levels of antibodies, which increases your risk of infection
+- Hypogammaglobulinemia, a condition in which there is a lower level of antibodies than normal, which can increase the risk of infection.

 - Idiopathic thrombocytopenic purpura (ITP)

 - Infections that keep coming back (recur)

 - Fatigue that can range from mild to severe